 Realising they each know only half of the other’s story, Jimmy and Judith finally break the silence that tore apart what might have been their family.
 Amid heartbreak and hope, how much can now be mended?

 Disclosure: If you click a link in this post and make a purchase, I may earn a small commission.

 Anstey Harris’ The Museum of Forgotten Memories was one of my best books of 2020.
 It was deeply moving and uplifting fiction, not afraid to challenge perceptions and powered by emotional honesty.
 So I already knew the author would explore When I First Held You’s traumatic subject matter with uncommon sensitivity, perceptiveness and nuance.
 Then, when I learned this fiction drew on her own lived experience, I was confident the grief contained would be worth traversing.

 When I First Held You is a journey of emotional, historical and personal discovery for both its characters and its readers, so I am loathe to pre-empt its several ‘reveals’ in this review.
+Suffice to say, there are many threads for book clubs to unpack.
 Instead, I will discuss the elements I found most striking and impactful about this story’s execution.

 With a captivating alternating first-person narrative, Harris cleverly dials up the volume of the female voice and perspective, specifically incorporating that of a younger generation, that which was historically ‘unheard’.
 But she does so metaphorically… there is no shouting.
 And, most importantly, she does so without diminishing the male characters.
 (In fact, they are wonderful also.)
 Regardless of gender, their power stems from purpose of action, compassion, endurance and resilience.
 From seeking to better understand their own, and others motivations; and from supporting each other.